-Note: The external memory bus is not implemented on 64-pin devices.
+Note: The external memory bus is not /ices.

 The external memory bus allows the device to access external memory devices (such as Flash, EPROM, SRAM, etc.) as program or data memory.
 It supports both 8 and 16-Bit Data Width modes and three address widths of up to 20 bits.
 The bus is implemented with 28 pins, multiplexed across four I/O ports.
 Three ports (PORTD, PORTE and PORTH) are multiplexed with the address/data bus for a total of 20 available lines, while PORTJ is multiplexed with the bus control signals.